Volcano Inn is Open and Safe from the Current Lava Eruptions in Lower Puna

 Kilauea Volcano was previously labeled “The Most Active Volcano In The World” and boy is Kilauea living up to that name!

-We are providing this page as a way to keep up with what is happening and get eruption information.
+Accurate eruption information is hard to find if you’re watching mainstream news stations.
+This page is to help you get accurate eruption information, instead of the hype from the media.
 First of all, in contrary to what some news outlets are putting out there, the entire road around the island is open.
 You can still do a circle island tour.
-All the heightened lava activity you have seen on the news is going on in this Eastern corner of the island, over 40 miles away from where we are located.
-The only roads that were covered in lava were the roads in this area.
+All the heightened lava activity you have seen on the news is going on in this Eastern corner of the island, over 30 miles away from where we are located.
+The only roads that were covered in lava were the roads in that specific area.

-We would like to assure all of our incoming guests (as well as smart travelers who would like to take advantage of all the low rates associated with this eruption) that our business is still open!
-We have not been given any reason to believe we are in danger from the activity.
+We would like to assure all of our incoming guests that our business is still open!
+We have not been given any reason to believe we are in danger from the activity going on 30+ miles from us.
 Most people want to see lava activity in their lifetime, and right now is the BEST TIME to do so!
 Take advantage of this amazing natural phenomenon as we watch our island do what it does and grow in size.

-The volcanoes in Hawai’i are Shield Volcanoes.
+The volcanoes in Hawaii are Shield Volcanoes.
 This makes them very different from volcanoes like Mt.
 St. Helens.
 The composition of Hawaii Volcanoes are very different from most explosive volcanoes.
 This keeps Hawaii Volcano eruptions relatively safe to view from a distance here in Hawaii.
-Hawaii Volcanoes have only about 50% silica, whereas most explosive volcanoes has a much higher percentage of silica, causing pyroclastic eruptions.
+Hawaii Volcanoes have only about 50% silica.
+Most explosive volcanoes has a much higher percentage of silica, causing pyroclastic eruptions.
 This type of eruption is a lot more explosive and dangerous, like the recent eruptions of Fuego in Guatemala.

 Check out this footage by USGS uploaded on June 5th, showing what they call “Fissure 8”